xpgram/advance-wars/src/00 - Todo List.md

   - [ ] Related: refactor IWS.
         I'll need to do some thinking about the ideal implementation.
   - [ ] Slotting new widgets in should be easy.
+    - [ ] Make use of the decorators pattern to add styles and behavior (mostly behavior) to ui widgets.
+I'll have to write all of this.
   - [ ] Windows don't slide independently, why are we treating them as such?
   - [ ] I need a kind of cascading system.
     - HudBar